Skip to main content

 PUSH Scenarios

-The Certificate PUSH Diagram describes the secure transmission of certificates from a Backend Certificate Provider to a Backend Certificate Receiver via EDC (Eclipse Data Connector) components.
-The process starts with a contract agreement for a Notification Asset, followed by the provider pushing the certificate to the provided endpoint in the asset.
-The certificate is then processed by the Backend Certificate Receiver, which finalizes the workflow by generating a feedback message which is pushed to the provider.
+The Certificate PUSH Diagram describes the secure transmission of certificates from a Backend Certificate Provider to a Backend Certificate Consumer via EDC (Eclipse Data Connector) components.
+The process starts with a contract agreement for a Notification AssetAsset On the Data Provider side, an Asset describes the data set which will be shared or can be consumed by a Data Consumer., followed by the provider pushing the certificate to the provided endpoint in the assetAsset On the Data Provider side, an Asset describes the data set which will be shared or can be consumed by a Data Consumer..
+The certificate is then processed by the Backend Certificate Consumer, which finalizes the workflow by generating a feedback message which is pushed to the provider.

 2.1.5.2 PULL Mechanism